Your cart is empty

 2. Hang the frame by positioning the center notch over a nail or screw placed on the wall.

-2. Thread both ends of the braided wire through each of the loop hole hangers and wrap approximately 6" of each end of the wire over and around itself a minimum of 5 times.
+2. Thread both ends of the braided wire through each of the loophole hangers and wrap approximately 6" of each end of the wire over and around itself a minimum of five times.